ZhiweiZhang97/ARSJointModel/README.md

 ## Evaluation
 We evaluate our approach following the evaluation method used by [SciFact](https://github.com/allenai/scifact/blob/master/doc/evaluation.md) and [SCIVER](https://sdproc.org/2021/sharedtasks.html#3c).

 Two task of evaluation are used.
 We breifly describe them as follows.
-For detail about this evaluation method, please reference to URL.
+For detail about this evaluation method, please refer to the URLs.

 **Abstract-level evaluation**